seafoam6/lets-kill-css/PITCHME.md

 ---

 # Problems with css
-- CSS requires trust |
+- too many mental models |
 - CSS is open to interpretation |
 - everyone on your team needs to be dedicated to CSS or it falls apart |
 - reorganizing parts of your page can break all of your styles |
-- too many mental models

 note: (or you have that one person who is really into CSS and hates all their coworkers)